-On August 5, 2011, GGM completed a brokered private placement financing of an aggregate of 20,545,500 subscription receipts at a price of \$0.80 per subscription receipt, pursuant to which aggregate gross proceeds of \$16,436,400 were deposited into escrow (the "Private Placement").
-Following the satisfaction or waiver of certain release conditions related to the Gallery Acquisition and the RTO, the escrowed funds were released to the Corporation on August 30, 2011, and the subscription receipts were automatically converted into an aggregate of 20,545,500 GGM Common Shares and 10,272,750 GGM
+On August 5, 2011, GGM completed a brokered private placement financing of subscription receipts, pursuant to which aggregate gross proceeds of \$16,436,400 were deposited into escrow.
+Following the satisfaction or waiver of certain release conditions related to the Gallery Acquisition and the RTO, the escrowed funds were released to the Corporation on August 30, 2011, and the subscription receipts were automatically converted into common shares and warrants of GGM.